blitz-js/blitz/README.md

 ## Financial Contributors

 Your financial contributions help ensure Blitz continues to be developed and maintained!
-We have monthly sponsorship options starting at $5/month.
+In addition, we have monthly sponsorship options starting at $5/month.

 👉 View options and contribute at [GitHub Sponsors](https://github.com/sponsors/blitz-js), [PayPal](https://paypal.me/thebayers), or [Open Collective](https://opencollective.com/blitzjs)